 The distinctive feature of this Southern Indian temple is its roof, with 48 engraved glass panels angled to catch the rising and setting sun.
 The temple has a beautifully decorated "Alangara Mandapam" which is used on auspicious days to place the procession deity.
 The temple went through several renovation process and the latest consecration function was held in November 2009.
 Each year six important festivals are celebrated with grandeur, one of which is Thaipusam.

-Dedicated to the six-faced Lord Subramaniam (Lord Muruga), this is the place to be if you want to experience the annual Thaipusam procession.
-On the day of the festival, devotees shave their heads undertake a pilgrimage along a set route while engaging in various acts of devotion, carrying various types of kavadi (burdens).
-This may entail carrying a pot of milk, but mortification of the flesh by piercing the skin, tongue or cheeks with skewers is also common – a sign of their faith to the religion.
+The temple is the place to be if you want to experience the annual Thaipusam procession.
+On the day of the festival, devotees undertake a pilgrimage along a set route while engaging in various acts of devotion, carrying various types of kavadi and milk pots.